BlockstreamResearch/bip-frost-dkg/README.md

 the session successful by presenting the recovery data to them, from which they can recover the DKG outputs using the `recover` function.

+Since returning successfully does not imply that other participants deem the DKG session successful, returning successfully also does not imply that redundant copies of the recovery data exist.
+For example, it could be the case that other participants raised an exception instead, and this participant will be the only one that obtained the recovery data.
+In that case, if this participant's storage fails, the only copy of the recovery data is lost.
+As a result, this participant will not be able to convince any other participants to deem the DKG session successful, and it will not be possible to create a signature.

+To protect against this scenario, callers should ensure that all participants deem the DKG session successful (which also implies that they have a redundant copy of the recovery data) before using the threshold public key (e.g., before sending funds to it).
+The recommended way of doing so is by collecting acknowledgment signatures via `participant_recovery_ack_sign`.
+Callers can alternatively employ some other means to ensure that they will always have access to the recovery data (which can be used to convince other participants that the DKG session was successful).
+For example, they could use a custom redundant way of backing up the recovery data.

 *Warning:*
 Changing perspectives, this implies that, even when obtaining an exception, this participant **must not** conclude that the DKG session has failed, and